rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

     What about the special sciences?
     Science should provide us with a general worldview.
     Runs an experimental economics lab at the U of Capetown.
-    Would like to change his mind about the philosophy of mathematics cause he changes his mind often.
+    Would like to change his mind about the philosophy of mathematics since he changes it often.

 5.  **Alex Rosenberg** - Started in physics.
 Works in the philosophy of biology.
     Views that naturalism is deeply incompatible with Sellars' *manifest image*